South Korean President's Impeachment Triggers Clashes And Questions

 "Our judges hope our sentence ... brings ideological divides and confusion in the state to an end," Chief Justice Lee Jung-mi said before reading out the decision.

-Outside South Korea's Constitutional Court Friday morning, thousands of South Koreans crammed onto the street to await the ruling.
-In an outdoor concert-like atmosphere, the chief justice was beamed onto giant screens as she read the announcement.
+Outside South Korea's Constitutional Court on Friday morning, thousands of South Koreans crammed onto the street to await the ruling.
+In an outdoor concertlike atmosphere, the chief justice was beamed onto giant screens as she read the announcement.

 "The respondent, President Park Geun-hye, is expelled," Chief Justice Lee Jung-mi said.